nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-19/README.md

-#  Socket.io - Message Queue Server
+# Class 19 - React Testing and Deployment

 ## Learning Objectives

+* Write and Execute Snapshot tests for a React Application
-* Describe and Draw the architecture for a Message Queue server
+* Write and Execute Enzyme (live) tests for a React Application
-* Describe namespaces and rooms in Socket.io
+* Deploy a React applicaation to AWS S3 manually
+* Deploy a React application to cloudfront directly from github

 ## Outline
 * :05 **Housekeeping/Recap**